PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 # Solved TODOs
+- [X] why is linear decay not linear?
 - [X] create a training script (bash) that train our agent with no gui trough the given 4 scenarios
 - [X] in the train_setup and setup (callback) functions initialize and load the models, initialize the optimizer and loss function, initialize the ReplayMemory
 - [X] write a function that saves and loads the model at the end of a training cycle (.pth or pickle whatever works)